Asphalt Sealcoating, Driveway Blacktop, & Hot Patching

 The first is an oil based sealer

-This type of sealcoating in Long Island is recommended for a newly installed asphalt driveway or one that has never been sealed with a water based sealer.
+This type of sealer is recommended for a newly installed asphalt driveway or one that has never been sealed with a water based sealer.
 Asphalt is made with sand, stone and oil.
 The oil based sealer is pressured sprayed to penetrate the pores of the asphalt, so this replenishes the oil in the asphalt that the sun and weather dry away.
 Even after just 1 year, asphalt starts to fade from jet black to gray and white.
 At this point, the stones in the asphalt mix may start to unbind.
-The Long Island sealcoating maintains the asphalt as long as possible.
+The sealer maintains the asphalt as long as possible.

 The second type of sealer is an asphalt emulsion sealer

 This sealer is strictly used for commercial parking lots and for driveways that are in poor condition.
-This sealcoating in Long Island can help postpone the replacement or resurfacing of a residential driveway if the homeowners can’t immediately afford a new one.
+This sealer can help postpone the replacement of a residential driveway if the homeowners can’t immediately afford a new one.

 Hot patching is a big part of our business, and the bulk of this work comes from commercial parking lots.
 Our clients include establishments such as McDonald’s and White Castle, Car Washes, and real estate management companies.
 The real estate management companies require us to maintain the driveways and parking lots for many of their clients that include senior centers, commercial office buildings, and retail shops.